 Tuition: $1547 (One price, 5 Classes, One Program)

 Pay all at once, by the semester, or in 10 monthly installments.

 Middle School FAQ

 A Good/Great Books style humanities program means the ideas and the literature lead.
 Practically this means that more time will be spent on the literature and in coaching writing and reading skills.
-History will be present for sure, but there may be shorter discussions or class time devoted to the specific history topics.
+History will be present for sure, but there may be shorter discussions or class time devoted to the specific historical topics.
 Whenever possible the class will seek to see the common thread of ideas woven through both the history and the literature and respond to these ideas with writing, discussion, and other projects or activities.

 Does my Middle School student need their own books?